-28. On 2 June 1987, the Vice-Chancellor decided the preliminary issue of law in the contempt proceedings.
-He held that publication by The Independent and the two London newspapers could not amount to contempt of court because such publication was not a breach of the express terms of the injunctions against The Guardian and the Observer and to which injunctions the former had anyway not been a party.
+30. On 2 June 1987, the Vice-Chancellor decided the preliminary issue of law in the contempt proceedings.
+He held that publication by The Independent and the two London newspapers could not amount to contempt of court because such publication was not a breach of the express terms of the injunctions against the applicants and to which injunctions the former had anyway not been a party.
 The Attorney General lodged an appeal against the Vice-Chancellor's judgment.
-On 15 June 1987 the Observer and The Guardian applied to have the hearing of their discharge application restored.
+On 15 June 1987 the applicants applied to have the hearing of their discharge application restored.
 Consideration of the discharge of the injunctions was, however, further adjourned pending the outcome of the Attorney General's appeal on the contempt issue in The Independent case, the hearing of which began on 22 June 1987.

-29. The Sunday Times purchased the British newspaper serialisation rights to the book from Heinemann Australia.
+The Sunday Times purchased the British newspaper serialisation 31. rights to the book from Heinemann Australia.
 On 12 July 1987, The Sunday Times published the first instalment of extracts from the book.
 The newspaper explained that publication of the extracts was being timed to coincide with publication of the book in the USA, which was due to take place on 14 July 1987.
-On 13 July 1987, the Attorney General commenced proceedings against the applicants, Times Newspapers Limited and Andrew Neil, for contempt of court.
+On 13 July 1987, the Attorney General commenced proceedings against Times Newspapers Limited and Andrew Neil for contempt of court.
+(Hereafter reference will only be made to The Sunday Times newspaper and not the company or Mr. Neil.)
 On 14 July 1987, Viking Penguin published the book in the USA.
 It was an immediate bestseller, some 310,000 copies having been printed in the USA, with its fifth print run by the date of the application to the Commission.
 A substantial number of copies were sold to British citizens visiting the USA or who purchased the book by telephone or post from bookshops in the USA.
 The British Government took no legal steps to attempt to restrain publication of the book in the USA or Canada, where it also became a bestseller.
 Immediately after publication of the book in the USA, people began to bring copies of the book into the UK.
 No steps were taken by the Government to prevent such imports.
 It took the view that it had the powers to ban import of the book but that any such ban was likely to be ineffective.
 Anyone in the UK could purchase a copy of the book by credit card or cash from the USA by post or by telephone.
 The telephone number and address of American bookshops willing to deliver the book to the UK were widely advertised in the UK.